remipassmoilesel/heydjoe/README.md

 # Hey Djoe !

-Instant communication system using JSXC and Etherpad.
+Instant communication system using JSXC, Etherpad and others !

+Docker file will be updated ASAP :)